cloudposse/terraform-aws-service-quotas/README.md

 For automated tests of the complete example using [bats](https://github.com/bats-core/bats-core) and [Terratest](https://github.com/gruntwork-io/terratest)
 (which tests and deploys the example on AWS), see [test](test).

+`NOTE:` Some service quotas can only be managed from specific regions (see [hashicorp/terraform-provider-aws#13075](https://github.com/hashicorp/terraform-provider-aws/issues/13075))

 ```hcl
 # Create a standard label resource.
 See [null-label](https://github.com/cloudposse/terraform-null-label/#terraform-null-label--)
 module "label" {